-How to Properly Hand and Machine Wash Your Bras Video Tutorial
+How to Properly Hand and Machine Wash Your Bras with Video Tutorial

-So why do I highly recommend you doing this?
-It’s the best way to ensure that your bra isn’t going to get destroyed or stretched out.
-Yeah, it takes more time to go this route, but when I can testify that I have bras that have lasted me longer than five years (I have a lot of bras, and rotate them daily) is because I hand wash them.
+Hand washing is the best way to ensure that your bra isn’t going to get destroyed or stretched out.
+It takes more time to go this route, but Courtney can testify that she has bras that have lasted her longer than five years!
+Granted, she has a lot of bras and rotates through them daily, but also she hand washes them.

 So how do you hand wash your bras?
 It’s pretty easy.
 You’ll need the following items: